jqiao6835/Qiaowo.github.io/index.md

 <p>
 <h1 style="font-size:20px;"><p style="color:#2E8B57;">Bagel Motto's</p></h1>
-It's not okay to be ok😈 - Mayya
+It's not okay to be ok - Mayya
 <br>
-It's not okay to be awake😴 - Amanda
+It's not okay to be awake - Amanda
 <br>
-It's not okay to be alive💀 - Stella
+It's not okay to be alive - Stella
 <br>
-It's not okay to be not be tiger🐯- Flora
+It's not okay to be not blue - Flora
 <br>
-It's not okay to not be green💚 - Jasmine
+It's not okay to not be green - Jasmine
 </p>